markbsigler/CodePipeline-MCP/PROMPT.md

 - Generated README must include build, coverage, and license badges.
 - Add a table of contents for easy navigation.
 - Provide direct links to API docs (e.g., `/docs` for Swagger UI/Redoc).
+- README and API docs must include at least one example request and response (curl and TypeScript/Node.js) for every endpoint/tool.

 ### 2. Security and Compliance
 - Explicitly document all security mitigations: CORS, helmet, rate limiting, input/output validation, JWT validation, session security, secrets management, and audit logging.
 - All endpoints must check user roles/permissions (least privilege).
 - No stack traces or sensitive info in production error responses.
-- Document how to report security issues.
+- Document how to report security issues (README must include a Security Reporting section).

 ### 3. Testing and Quality
 - Minimum 100% code coverage for all critical files (handlers, utils, middleware, error handling, streaming logic).